hgasoft/postgresql-distinct-on/README.md

 ## What it does:

-* Provides support for the postgresql specific distinct on feature for laravel 5.
+* Provides support for the postgresql specific DISTINCT ON feature for laravel 5.

 From the [Postgresql documentation][1]:
 > SELECT DISTINCT ON ( expression [, ...] ) keeps only the first row of each set of rows where the given expressions